 - An individual overstates his or her limitations or injuries that allegedly resulted from an incident that occurred while working on the job

 - The accused was “working under the table” (i.e., receiving cash compensation for services without paying taxes on that compensation) while he or she collects workers’ compensation benefits for temporary total disability

-- An individual claims that he or she suffered an injury or illness while working on the job, while in reality, the accused sustained the injury at some other time or under some other circumstances
+- Commits medical fraud by making claims that he or she suffered an injury or illness while working on the job, while in reality, the accused sustained the injury at some other time or under some other circumstances

 - An individual conceals certain medical records or other documentation that may be detrimental to his or her claim for workers’ compensation benefits

 Will You Go to Jail for a Workers’ Compensation Fraud Conviction?

 You can face serious criminal penalties if you plead guilty or are convicted of workers’ compensation fraud, including possible jail time.
 The penalties for a conviction depend primarily on the amount of money that you allegedly defrauded.
 Potential penalties for workers’ compensation fraud in Ohio can include the following: